Neumann M 149 Tube Microphone

 The Neumann M 149 Tube Microphone features nine polar patterns making it an ideal choice for a wide range of recording situations.
-Like its ancestors, the M 149 is a superb vocalist microphone, not only because of the capsule, but also due to its modern circuitry, characterized by extremely low noise level.
+The M 149 is a superb vocalist microphone, not only because of the capsule, but also due to its modern circuitry, characterized by extremely low noise level.

 The polar pattern switch selects one of nine directional patterns: omnidirectional, wide-angle-cardioid, cardioid, hypercardioid, figure-8, and one additional intermediate pattern between each major position.